mhhollomon/yalr/README.md

 ## Status

-Current sub-goal is to have yalr generate a language recognizer - that is, the generated code will simply give a yes/no answer to the question "does the input string match the grammar?"
+Yalr currently generates a *language recognizer* - that is, the generated code will simply give a yes/no answer to the question "Does the input string match the grammar?"

-- Specification parser - complete for the limited features set.
-- Syntax analyzer - complete for the limited feature set.
-- LR Parser Table generator - complete. - SLR(1) for the moment.
-Hard codes reduce as priority over shift in shift/reduce conflicts.
-Fails on reduce/reduce conflicts.
-- Code generator - complete.
-- lexer - not started.
-Haven't finalized an approach.
-May use regex for the short term.
+Both a lexer and a parser are generated.

-After the sub-goal is complete, I will probably stop to tidy up the place - add unit tests, make the parser a bit better about error reporting, etc.
+The next goal is to "tidy up" - add more unit tests, make the parser a bit better about error reporting, etc.

 ## Building